MaurizioFD/MaurizioFD.github.io/_pages/about.md

 **Accepted at NeurIPS!** Our paper <a href="https://openreview.net/forum?id=uFSrUpapQ5K" target="_blank"> "Off-Policy Evaluation with Deficient Support Using Side Information" </a> has been accepted at NeurIPS!
 {: .notice}

-**Published on Nature Scientific Reports!** Our paper <a href="https://www.nature.com/articles/s41598-022-10169-0" target="_blank">"Evaluating the job shop scheduling problem on a D-wave quantum annealer"</a> has been published on Nature Scientific Reports!
-{: .notice}

-**Quantum Computing Lab** Our PhD course on <a href="http://recsys.deib.polimi.it/2020-21-applied-quantum-machine-learning-polimi/" target="_blank">Applied Quantum Machine Learning</a> at Politecnico di Milano is concluded.
-{: .notice}

 ### Short article selection